grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 #### 2. Use constrained non-determinism if you don't need specific data

 In many Statements where I need to create DTOs, the specific values held inside it don't matter to me.
 I care only about *some* data being there.
-This is a perfect match for constrained non-determinism.
+For situations like this, I like using constrained non-determinism.
 I can just create an anonymous instance and use it, which I find easier than assigning field by field.

-As an example, look at this line from the Statement Johnny and Benjamin wrote in the last chapter:
+As an example, look at the following line from the Statement Johnny and Benjamin wrote in the last chapter:

 ```csharp
 var requestDto = Any.Instance<ReservationRequestDto>();